Ensono/stacks-webapp-template/packages/template-cli/templates/docs/index.md

 ## Deployment Code
 ---

-The base domain code explanations and usage guides for extending can be found [here](./deployment.md)
+The base deployment code explanations and usage guides for extending can be found [here](./deployment.md)

 ## Infrastructure Code
 ---

 The base infrastracture layout and usage guides for extending can be found [here](./infrastructure.md)